wso2-extensions/identity-outbound-auth-sms-otp/README.md

 ```
 6. Restart the server.

-## ReST API support
+## REST API support
-Rest API support for this OSGI service can be found in the below git repository.
+REst API support for this OSGI service can be found in the below git repository.

 [identity-otp-integration-endpoints](https://github.com/wso2-extensions/identity-otp-integration-endpoints)